Background pattern

 • The active ingredient is eslicarbazepine acetate.
 Each ml of oral suspension contains 50 mg of eslicarbazepine acetate.

-• The other components are xanthan gum (E415), macrogol stearate 100, methyl parahydroxybenzoate (E218), sodium saccharin (E954), artificial Tutti-Frutti flavor (contains maltodextrin, propylene glycol, natural and artificial flavor, and gum arabic (E414)), flavor masking (contains propylene glycol, water, and natural and artificial flavor), and purified water.
+• The other ingredients are xanthan gum (E415), macrogol stearate 100, methyl parahydroxybenzoate (E218), sodium saccharin (E954), artificial Tutti-Frutti flavor (contains maltodextrin, propylene glycol, natural and artificial flavor, and gum arabic (E414)), taste masking (contains propylene glycol, water, and natural and artificial flavor), and purified water.

 Zebinix 50 mg/ml is a white to off-white suspension.

-The oral suspension is packaged in amber-colored glass bottles with HDPE safety closures, which contain 200 ml of oral suspension, packaged in cardboard boxes.
-Each cardboard box contains a graduated polypropylene syringe, 10 ml, with graduations of 0.2 ml, and a copolymer adapter for the bottle.
+The oral suspension is packaged in amber glass bottles with a child-resistant HDPE closure, containing 200 ml of oral suspension, packed in cardboard boxes.
+Each cardboard box contains a 10 ml graduated polypropylene syringe with 0.2 ml graduations and a copolymer adapter for the bottle.

 À Av. da Siderurgia Nacional,